Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Chambliss sat down again.

 He’d known, of course.
 Or at least, that much had been assumed.
-But hearing it spoken aloud by the Supreme Allied Commander of Extrasolar Defence was…
+But hearing it spoken aloud by the Supreme Allied Commander of Extrasolar Defence was...

 He shut his eyes.